-Inside Arc XP: Senior product manager, Michael Schmidt, talks Arc Commerce and product management
+Inside Arc XP: Senior product manager, Michael Schmidt, talks Arc XP for Commerce and product management

-Arc Commerce lead, Michael Schmidt, discusses Arc XP’s ability to unify storytelling and product discovery with a modern storefront, and his role as a senior product manager
+Arc XP for Commerce lead, Michael Schmidt, discusses Arc XP’s ability to unify storytelling and product discovery with a modern storefront, and his role as a senior product manager

 Arc XP Senior Product Manager Michael Schmidt’s resume is nearly as impressive as the Baseball Hall of Famer whose name he shares.